Reactish-State

 • Feature extensible with middleware or plugins

-• States persistable to browser storage
+• State persistable to browser storage

-• Support Redux dev tools via middleware
+• Support for Redux dev tools via middleware

-• ~1KB: simple and small
+• Less than 1KB: simple and small

 Install